ipfs/ipfs-docs/docs/reference/js/api.md

 ::: warning Browsers

-The `ipfs` and `ipfs-http-client` libraries work in browsers, but each has special considerations noted in their READMEs.
+The `ipfs`, `kubo-rpc-client`, and `ipfs-http-client` libraries work in browsers, but each has special considerations noted in their READMEs.

 :::

 The implementation is split into several modules.

 ::: details Node modules